5 Common Meditation Mistakes for Beginners

 Anyone who has suffered from OCD (obsessive-compulsive disorder) knows that the most reliable way to have unwanted, intrusive thoughts is by trying not to have them.
 All human brains operate this way (although the process is much more exaggerated with OCD).

 Observing whatever enters your mind during a meditation session, and doing so as an impartial spectator will contribute to a healthy, long-term discipline.
-Accepting whatever thoughts arise, and then gently redirecting your mind to the intended object of your focus is a best practice, as meditation is not about getting entangled with the inner workings of your mind.
+Accepting whatever thoughts arise, and then gently redirecting your mind to the intended object of your focus is a best practice, as meditation is about not getting entangled with the inner workings of your mind.

 You will have no shortage of thoughts while you meditate.
 This is normal.
 Gently remind yourself that it’s not your task to get rid of them.